 - If landlines are not available where your home is situated (or the lines offered can only deliver slow internet speeds) but there is good cell phone coverage, you can opt for home WiFi service delivered by cell phone companies.
 The monthly fees for this service are about the same as a landline package, but speeds and data transfer allowances are limited.

-- If your home is not well served by a landline or the cell phone coverage is poor, you can opt for satellite service.
-You will need to spend some money buying the special hardware, and monthly fees are at least double what you will pay for a landline or cellphone internet coverage.
+- If your home is not well served by a landline or the cell phone coverage is poor, or if you want a backup to your landline service, you can opt for a satellite internet service.
+You will need to spend some money buying the special hardware, and monthly fees higher than what you will pay for a landline or cellphone internet coverage.

 How can I get satellite internet service in Mexico